SMFTricks/Profile-Mod-Management/README.md

 # Profile Moderator Management
   A very simple way to grant moderator privilegies to your users in specific boards

-SMF 2.1 only